 “What is this?”
 Titama said.

-“Come on, hurry up.”
-The client said.
+“Come on, hurry up,” the client said.

 Titama’s boots crinkled on the plastic sheeting.
-Still in the hall, Jojo undid the latches on the corners of their crate.
+In the hall, Jojo undid the latches on the corners of their crate.
 The sides and lid fell away, revealing the long glass cylinder of the clone tank and its transportable monitoring system on one end.
 Outside the shielded crate, the monitor beeped softly.

-“Oh, wow.”
-The client said, “She really is perfect.”
+“Oh, wow,” the client said.
+“She really is perfect.”

 Inside the cylinder was a young girl, one that looked only nine or ten-years-old.
 She floated in the viscous liquid, breathing shallowly.
 Tubes and wires ran out of her body.
 Like all the clones, the little girl was naked.
-With the adult clones, Titama had become so desensitised to nudity that she hardly even noticed anymore, but the clone’s prepubescent frame looked heartbreakingly fragile.
+With the adult clones, Titama had become so desensitised to nudity that she hardly even noticed anymore but the clone’s prepubescent frame looked heartbreakingly fragile.
 It didn’t seem to bother the client.
 For a few moments, Titama tried fooling herself into thinking the man had wanted to clone himself a surrogate daughter.
 The look on his face though, as he admired her ‘perfection’, was not fatherly.

-“You sick motherfucker.”
-Titama said.
+“You sick motherfucker,” Titama said.

 “What-, what did you say to me?”
 The client said.